tikv/website/content/blog/tikv-3.0ga.md

 * **Optimizing the Raft heartbeat mechanism.** With the [hibernate region](https://github.com/tikv/tikv/blob/118f141f69f961e1b0110fa234ffd75c18210dc5/docs/reference/configuration/raftstore-config.md#hibernate-region) feature, TiKV now adjusts the heartbeat frequency according to region activity.
 That means you'll see less CPU time and network traffic from idle regions.

-* **Distributing Garbage Collection.** The introduction of a distributed garbage collector improves performance on large scale clusters dramatically, leading to better stability through more consistent performance.
+* **Distributing Garbage Collection.** A new distributed garbage collector improves performance on large scale clusters dramatically, leading to better stability through more consistent performance.

-* **Pessimistic Locking.** It's now possible to ask TiKV to enforce transactions using pessimistic locking.
+* **Pessimistic Locking.** It's now possible for TiKV to enforce transactions using pessimistic locking.
 This means you can take exclusive ownership over a value for a duration, preventing other requests from modifying it.

-* **Expanding our coprocessor.** With lots of new or improved functionalities such as vector operations, batch executor, [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) functions, a work-stealing thread pool model,  our coprocessor continues to evolve, accelerating increasingly powerful queries.
+* **Expanding our coprocessor.** With lots of new or improved functionalities such as vector operations, batch executor, [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) functions, and a work-stealing thread pool model our coprocessor continues to evolve accelerating increasingly powerful queries.

 * **Enhancing operator friendliness.** Human or machine, we've empowered our operators to get more out of TiKV by unifying our log format, adding new features to `tikv-ctl`, adding even more in-depth metrics, and serving HTTP based metrics.
-This makes TiKV easier to operate, inspect, and enjoy.
+This makes TiKV easier to operate, inspect, and monitor.

 * **Refining request types.** While TiKV previously supported commands like `BatchGet`, 3.0 brings a new `BatchCommands` request type.
 This allows TiKV to handle batches of requests of differing kinds (such as `Get` and `Put`), leading to less data on the wire and better performance.
 We also added support for raw reversed scanning, and `Insert` semantics on prewrite.